mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 eco-phenomenology.
 For example, there is an interview with Levinas to which many eco-phenomenologists appeal in which Levinas is asked, “Does a snake have a face?”
 And Levinas responds, “I don’t know if a snake has a face.
 I can’t answer that question.”
 Responses to Levinas’s lack of a response vary:

 ### THE POWER OF THE NEGATiVE.
 THE UNKNOWING, THE OTHERNESS
-The Other in Parmenides is non-being.
-Quote from Levinas here
+* The Other in Parmenides is non-being.
+* Quote from Levinas here Theory of Intuition
+* Weird interpretation of some that the *il y a* in Levinas, the hum of negation that persists after the elimination of any particular beings, is something bad.
+* but ths negativity is the crux of otherness, exploration of this negativity is what Levinas explores over and over

 “I don’t know if a snake has a face”—then—is not to hierarchize the human over the other-than-human in the reductive speciesism Levinas’s critics want to attribute to him; rather, it’s to say, I don’t know if a snake (or even stones or streams) experiences revelation and inspiration in this way that constitutes my humanity.
 To become human, however, is to take up this responsiveness.